Week One: Santa Claus is Coming to Town!!!

 When she was finished with everything.
 Vesper had another job for her.
 It was time to put out the candy cane lights and turn the place into a real candy cane lane.
 The candy cane lights were wire frames bent into candy canes, they were covered in tinsel and lights so they’d look like candy canes both day and night.
 There were also huge red ribbons bows to put on them, ribbons with black centers and silver buckles and white fur at the ends of the bows.
 It was a lot of work to put them up.
 First the bows had to be added, then the candy canes put in place, and lastly the lights connected to power.

-> Vesper made a rock on symbol.
-“All right, Pippa!
+Vesper made a rock on symbol.
+“All right, Marcy!
 That looks great.
 Tomorrow, we can start on the Christmas tree!
 Oh, before I forget.
 You’re going to need your heavy draft horse if you have one.
 If you don’t, don’t worry too much.
 But getting the tree will be easier with your heavy draft!
-See you tomorrow, Pippa!”
+See you tomorrow, Marcy!”

 Marcy giggled and waved at her.
 She needed to get started on Santa’s outfit.